Unity Worldwide Ministries Eastern Region

 ARTICLE VII — NOMINATION PROCEDURE FOR ELECTIONS

-- At its next meeting, the Board of Trustees shall select one of its members-at-large to serve on the nominating team as member and liaison for the following year.
+- At its next meeting, the Board of Trustees shall select one of its members-at-large to serve on the nominating team as chair and liaison for the following year.

 ARTICLE VIII — VACANCIES